bibbox/bibbox-documentation/docs/index.md

 you either:

 * Have to enter an existing domain forwarding requests towards the Machine your Bibbox is running on (and forward all Suburls aka: add  ServerAlias \*.your.domain.com to your Host config).
-* Add the URL you want to use locally to your /etc/hosts file (see [https://linuxize.com/post/how-to-edit-your-hosts-file/](edit Hosts file))
+* Add the URL you want to use locally to your /etc/hosts file (see [https://linuxize.com/post/how-to-edit-your-hosts-file/](edit Hosts file)) which will only allow you to see the Bibbox Frontend.
+App Usage and installation wont work.
-* Set up a DNS Service (dnsmasque) to create a local domain to resolve your requests towards the internal Proxy-Server operated by the bibbox
+* Best Option: Set up a DNS Service (e.g.:dnsmasque) to create a local domain to resolve your requests towards the internal Proxy-Server operated by the bibbox

 As you may noted is is necccesary to forward all suburls towards the url you chose as well.
 This is neccesary since once you install an app it will be given an specific suburl or range of suburls where its Front-End will be reachable.